DinoChiesa/go-apigee-edge/README.md

 * There is no package versioning strategy (eg, no use of GoPkg.in)

-* When deploying a proxy, there's no way to specify the override and delay parameters.
+* When deploying a proxy, there's no way currently to specify the override and delay parameters for "hot deployment".